 Another great feature by using MIDI notes to trigger loops is that you can actually define the volume of the loop through velocity – this means you can actually hit a pad low to have a loop play quiet or hard if you want it loud.
 Expecting that this is not the common use for triggeirng loops, you are able to decide for every note if you want a fixed velocity beeing used or if you want to use your actual playing velocity e.g. of your e drum pad.

 You are able to monitor if a note and loop is still being sent or played on the right end of the device by a status bar for every note, which will light up red if active.

 GET THE DEVICE

-You can download the device for free and check it out – please consider donating a few bucks, if you think this device is a great and useful tool.
+You can download the device HERE for free to check it out – please consider donating a few bucks, if you think this device is a great and useful tool.

 Please check all my other (free) Max for Live devices HERE